Liquidity and leverage

 - Availability of liquidity

-If you are unable to provide accurate data as at this date, or it would be burdensome to do so, we will accept a more approximate estimate.
+If you are unable to provide accurate data as at this date, or it would be burdensome to do so, we will accept an estimate.

 For the avoidance of doubt, we expect you to complete all other sections based on the scheme's arrangements as at the date of submitting the scheme return.